3052/google/readme.md

 ## Goals

-1. System Image API 26 (revision 4)
+1. Google Services Framework 8
 2. Google Play Store 29

 Non goals:

-Supporting older items. sadly this means that email/password login is not currently possible.
+email/password login.
 Up to Google Services Framework 4.4 (2013), the login is protected with TLS fingerprinting, which is difficult but possible to bypass.
 Since Google Services Framework 5 (2014), Google uses bot-guard via JavaScript to protect the login.
 I do not know how to reverse that, and I did not find any